Rakile/deforumation/README.md

 The "0.2" box decides how much of the value will be applied when you push a button.

+**Rotation**
 ![img](github_images/rotation.PNG)

 Think of yourself being the eyes (the camera view)  and the image that you see... so if you push the left button, then you'r head will turn left... etc

+**Arming On and Off**
 The panning buttons have 2 modes, "ARMED" or "NOT ARMED", which can be switched between by pushing the small button above the "0.2 box":

   ARMED: ![img](github_images/arm_on.bmp)